libpd/libpd/README.md

 \* See the Known Issues section for more info.

-If you need to add custom search paths to the CFLAGS, you can specify them when building via:
+If you need to add custom search paths to the CFLAGS or LDFLAGS, you can specify them when building via the ADDITIONAL_* variables:

-    make CFLAGS="-I/usr/local/lib"
+    make ADDITIONAL_CFLAGS="-I/usr/local/include" ADDITIONAL_LDFLAGS="-L/usr/local/lib"

 ### java, csharp, objc, cpp, python